 Support from NHS continuing healthcare

 When an elder (or anyone) needs care and support for a healthcare need, the theory is that this is paid for by the NHS.
-This is because healthcare is free at ‘point of delivery’ in the UK, as you already know.
+This is because healthcare is free at ‘point of delivery’ in the UK.

-So if your elder qualifies for NHS ‘continuing healthcare’ then their care is fully paid for by the NHS.
-This means that, unlike social care, there is no means testing.
-Assets and income are not taken into account nor are they used to fund care received.
+If your elder has a critical medical condition like a stroke and can’t manage without high-dependency nursing care, the burden of care moves from Social Services to the NHS.
+If your elder qualifies for NHS ‘continuing healthcare’ (CHC) then their care is fully paid for by the NHS.
+This means that, unlike social care support, there is no means-testing.
+Assets and income are not taken into account nor are they used to fund the care received.

 This ‘free care’ is a very attractive option for families.

-An older adult can receive NHS continuing healthcare in any setting (in their own home or a care home).
-Here is the AVDC (Aylesbury Vale District Council) position.
-While it’s free of charge, I hear application isn’t straightforward and it’s very hard to get.
-The patient or whomever holds power of attorney needs to consent, the elder must pass through a national screening continuing care checklist and a full eligibility assessment.
+In theory, an older adult can receive NHS continuing healthcare in any setting (in their own home or a care home).
+Here is Bucks Council’s position.
+While it’s free of charge, I hear the application isn’t straightforward and it’s very hard to get.
+The patient or whoever holds power of attorney needs to consent, the elder must pass through a national screening continuing care checklist and a full eligibility assessment.
 A health professional tends to carry out the eligibility assessment using ‘the Decision Support Tool’ (?).

 All this screening aims to confirm whether care needs are primarily due to poor health, measured in terms of its: